NickCraver/StackExchange.Exceptional/docs/Settings.md

 **Cookie** (`Dictionary<string, string>`): Cookie values to replace on save - this prevents logging authentication tokens, etc. The key is the cookie name to match, the value is what to use when logging.

+**Header** (`Dictionary<string, string>`): Header values to replace on save - this prevents logging authentication tokens, etc. The key is the header name to match, the value is what to use when logging.

+**QueryString** (`Dictionary<string, string>`): Query string values to replace on save - this prevents logging authentication tokens, etc. The key is the query string parameter name to match, the value is what to use when logging.

 ### Stack Trace